ProductsAntenna Products > Conical Horn Antennas

 Product Description

-The Series 262 design uses a circular aperture horn with a conical flare to transition energy from a waveguide into free space efficiently.
-This geometry produces stable gain, symmetrical radiation characteristics, and low VSWR across a wide operating band, reducing the need for multiple narrowband antennas.
+These antennas utilize a circular waveguide with a conical flare to efficiently transition electromagnetic energy into free space.
+This geometry enables stable gain, symmetrical radiation characteristics, low insertion loss, and low VSWR across a wide operating band, minimizing the need for multiple narrowband antennas in high-frequency systems.

 Why Choose Mi-Wave